See latest stories

 Artists

-The collaboration highlights the parallel mission of TBA21–Academy and Audemars Piguet Contemporary: to support artists in research and artistic production which encourages dialogue and imaginative thinking with a global audience.
+The installation marks the first collaboration between TBA21—Academy and Audemars Piguet Contemporary and highlights the two programmes’ parallel missions: to support artists in research and artistic production, which encourages dialogue and imaginative thinking for a global audience.

 Audrey Teichmann